 The sequence of courses provides the DNP graduate with the skills to assume leadership in meeting the healthcare needs of clients in a variety of settings.
-The program emphasizes the care of vulnerable populations.
 Admission to the DNP is competitive.
 Only a limited number of applicants are admitted to the program.
 The annual application deadline is May 1.